marianonamoroso/kubernetes/cka/README.md

 <img src="https://user-images.githubusercontent.com/8485060/147371404-edb634c8-d13c-4226-b632-b424bd999ad9.png" width=80 height=80/>
 <h1>CKA</h1>
-This repository contains helpful use commands, exercises for preparing the CKA.
+This repository contains helpful use commands, exercises for preparing the CKA.<br><br>

 I recommend you tackle the CKAD first in order to gain developer skills for managing deployments, multi-containers, services, network policies, ingress, configmaps, secrets, and storage.
-The stuff learned on your CKAD journey will let you be more comfortable to continue working with the CKA exam.<br>
+The stuff learned on your CKAD journey will let you be more comfortable to continue working with the CKA exam.
+You can check the following repo: https://github.com/marianonamoroso/kubernetes/tree/main/ckad<br>

 Finally, I'll share with you my environment used for practicing CKA's required tasks.
 FYI, I spent an extra cost in order to run AWS infrastructure needed (medium and large instance types)<br><br>

 <b>Official Documentation:</b>